Collin County Expunction Attorney for Drug Crimes

 If you have been charged with a drug offense, our legal team understands the consequences this can have on your life.
 If you have questions about getting your drug charges expunged from your record, call the Collin County expunction attorneys of Rosenthal Kalabus & Therrian today.

-We might be able to help you get a court order to clear your record, so your past criminal record does not encumber your future.
+We might be able to help you get a court order to clear your record.
+This means that your past criminal record does not encumber your future.
 Call our office today at (972) 369-0577.
-You can schedule a free consultation with one of our legal team members and learn about the options that may be available to you.
+You can schedule a free consultation with one of our expunction attorneys for drug crimes and learn about the options available to you.